Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 References
 ----------

-A GitLab repository can be referenced in several Tuleap artifacts, in different projects.
+A GitLab commit can reference several Tuleap artifacts, in different projects.
 A Tuleap artifact can reference several commits, in different GitLab repositories.

 Reference a Tuleap artifact